AlbinAimleap/GRC/README.md

 ## Output

-The tool generates an output file in the specified format (json, csv, tsv, or excel) with the provided filename in the current directory.
+The tool generates an output file in the specified format (json, csv, tsv, or excel) with the provided filename in the output directory.

 ## Notes